Easy-to-read medicine information about omega-3 and fish oil supplements.

 - alpha-linolenic acid (ALA).

 These are found naturally in some foods.
 Fish sources of omega-3 are also called long-chain omega-3 fatty acids.
 These work differently in your body to ALA.
-You need to get most of your DHA and EPA from food as your body can only make very small amounts from ALA.

 - Sources of DHA and EPA – these are found in oily fish, such as sardines, salmon, trout and mackerel.